Skip to content

 Troubleshooting Tip

 If you see an ECONNREFUSED error message when starting the ION Core microservice, this indicates that it has failed to communicate with the ION Bitcoin microservice.
-In this case, make sure that the ION Bitcoin microservice started successfully.
+In this case, make sure that the ION Bitcoin microservice started successfully and is fully synchronised.

 Finally, to confirm that ION is working properly, open yet another new Terminal and resolve a sample DID: